Literature / Dwarves

 - Bash Brothers: Boïndil and Böendal are twins.

 - Big Bad: Nôd'onn.
-Who was Nudin, making him The Mole too.
+He was also Nudin, making him The Mole too.

 - Later books feature their own Big Bads, but it can be argued that the demon that controlled Nudin is the Big Bad of the series as a whole.

 - The Chosen One: Subverted by Tungdil.
-He is put forward as a candidate for the fourthling throne, not because he has any chance of convincing the council to vote for him, and in fact no-one can even prove he is a fourthling.
-He is being used by the fourthling king to gain time to talk Gandogar out of a war with the elves, since both candidates have to be present at the election.
+He is put forward as a candidate for the fourthling throne, not because he has any chance of convincing the council to vote for him (in fact no one can even prove he is a fourthling), but because he's being used by the fourthling king to gain time to talk Gandogar out of a war with the elves, since both candidates have to be present at the election.
 Later played straight, when he turns out to be the one destined to wield Keenfire.

 - Death Seeker: Rather surprisingly, Bavragor.